 Understand It’s not you, It’s them

 Remember that there will almost always be somebody who adores everything about you and says only nice things about you, and someone who hates everything about you and has nothing nice to say about you.
+You have a million people who love you, why focus on the one person who doesn’t?
 You’ll never be perfect.
 Jesus was perfect, and they STILL hated Him.

 Don’t try to get even“Never take your own revenge, beloved, but leave room for the wrath of God, for it is written, “VENGEANCE IS MINE, I WILL REPAY,” says the Lord.”- Romans 12:19